ICT4H/atomfeed/doc/event-driven.md

 * Entries are ordered by the time they were added to the feed, from newest to oldest.
 * An entry, once published, never changes.
 * The series of entries is paginated over many Atom documents.
-* All documents except the oldest will have a link with rel "next" pointing to the next document in the feed.
+* All documents except the oldest will have a link with rel "next-archive" pointing to the next document in the feed.
-* All documents except the newest will have a link with rel "prev" pointing to the previous document in the feed.
+* All documents except the newest will have a link with rel "prev-archive" pointing to the previous document in the feed.
 * Only the most recent document may change, and that can only change by newer events being prepended to it.
 * When the server decides the most recent document is finished, it archives that document and creates a new document.
 * There is a published URL that always points to the most recent document and serves as an entry point to the feed.